rsbergo/SwingTutorial/README.md

 The `ItemEvent`'s `getStateChange()` method determines the state of the component. `ItemEvent` is a semantic event which indicates that an item was selected or deselected.
 It is sent to the registered observer.

 `JRadioButton` allows the user to select a single exclusive choice from a group of options.
 It is used with the `ButtonGroup` component.
 When a radio button is selected, two events are actually triggered: one for selection and one for deselection.

+`JSlider` is a component that lets the user graphically select a value by sliding a knob within a bounded interval.
+Moving the slider's knob, the `stateChanged()` method of the slider's `ChangeListener` is called.
+A `ChangeEvent` is triggered when the slider has changed in some way. `JSlider` can optionally show tick marks for the range of its values.
+The tick marks are controlled with the `setMinerTickSpacing()`, `setMajorTickSpacing()`, and `setPaintTicks()` methods.